Mel King: Endorsements of candidacies

-King endorsed at-large city-councilor Sam Yoon for Mayor on August 10, 2009.
+King endorsed Boston City Council at-large member Sam Yoon for mayor on August 10, 2009.
 King praised Yoon's vision, his collaborative approach and his focus on improving the educational system in Boston.

+King endorsed Rep. Marty Walsh for mayor in his 2013 race against Boston City Councilor John Connolly.

-King gave a last-minute endorsement to Acting Mayor Kim Janey before the primary of the 2021 Boston mayoral election.
+King gave a last-minute endorsement to acting mayor Kim Janey before the primary of the 2021 Boston mayoral election.

 The Mel King Institute

 The Mel King Institute for Community Building was formed in 2009 by the Massachusetts Association of Community Development Corporations (MACDC) and Local Initiatives Support Corporation (LISC) Boston, a nonprofit that supports affordable housing and community development.
 It is a training center and information clearinghouse for community development practitioners.

 Academic work

 In 1970, King created the Community Fellows Program (CFP) in the Department of Urban Studies and Planning at MIT.
-He served as an Adjunct Professor of Urban Studies and Planning and director of the Community Fellows Program for twenty-five years until 1996.
+He served as an adjunct professor of Urban Studies and Planning and director of the Community Fellows Program for twenty-five years until 1996.
 CFP, a nine-month-long program brought community organizers and leaders from across America to reflect, research, and study urban community politics, economics, social life, education, housing, and media.

 In 1981, King's book, Chain of Change: Struggles for Black Community Development was published by South End Press.
 It focused on development in housing, education, employment and politics in Boston from the 1950s through the 1970s.
-Inspired by young activists, King reprints ‘Chain of Change’ in 2018.
+Inspired by young activists, King reprinted Chain of Change in 2018.

-Upon his retirement from MIT, King established (in the Tent City context of Boston's Back Bay) the South End Technology Center to provide computer training for low-income people.

-In addition to writing Chain of Change and journal articles, King has used poetry to share his messages.
+In addition to writing Chain of Change and journal articles, King also used poetry to share his messages.